seantauber/seantauber/README.md

 - [nikhilvallishayee/universal-pattern-space](https://github.com/nikhilvallishayee/universal-pattern-space) - Pattern Space: Where Minds Dance Together.
 - [excalidraw/excalidraw-mcp](https://github.com/excalidraw/excalidraw-mcp) - Fast and streamable Excalidraw MCP App.
 - [D4Vinci/Scrapling](https://github.com/D4Vinci/Scrapling) - 🕷️ An adaptive Web Scraping framework that handles everything from a single request to a full-scale crawl!
+- [anthropics/claude-for-legal](https://github.com/anthropics/claude-for-legal) - A suite of plugins for legal workflows.

 ## How to Implement This Landing Page On Your Own GitHub